 Non-Boston University Field Schools

-The Department of Archaeology generally offers a range of fieldwork opportunities in different parts of the world.
+The Archaeology Program generally offers a range of fieldwork opportunities in different parts of the world.
 The faculty recognize, however, that Boston University field schools may not meet the needs or interests of all students.
 For this reason, bona fide archaeological field schools run by other institutions for academic credit will be considered for fulfillment of the field school requirement with prior written approval from the student’s advisor.

 A student who is interested in participating in a field school sponsored by an institution other than Boston University must petition to have it accepted.
 The petition should be submitted to the student’s advisor for review as far in advance of the session as possible, and must answer all of the following questions.